SolveStack/solvestack_backend/README.md

 Make sure to run these commands from the root of the project.

 ### Initial setup
+If you haven't created an .env file go ahead and make one from the example file:
 `cp .envexample .env`

 Make sure Docker is running, then do the following steps: